-- Lead the development of the Group's culture by the Board.
-Demonstrate ethical leadership and uphold the highest standards of integrity and probity, setting clear and consistent expectations concerning the Group's culture, values and behaviours. - Provide leadership of the Board and manage the business of the Board through setting its agenda and taking full account of the issues and the concerns of Board members. - Ensure that Board agendas are primarily focused on strategy, performance and key value creation issues.
-Ensure that Board agendas are structured to enable consideration of competition, sustainability, environmental and sector wide issues, in view of stakeholder and societal expectations. - Ensure that members of the Board receive accurate, timely and high quality supporting information, in particular about the Company's performance, to enable the Board to take sound decisions, monitor effectively and provide advice to promote the success of the Company. - Ensure that Board decision-making processes are effective. - Manage Board process to ensure that sufficient time is allowed for discussion of complex or contentious issues, where appropriate arranging for informal meetings beforehand to enable thorough preparation for the Board's discussion. - Facilitate and encourage active engagement and appropriate challenge by members of the Board, particularly on matters of risk, strategy, sustainability and environment or other major proposals; by drawing on Directors' skill, diverse experience, knowledge and where appropriate, independence. - Ensure that the Board determines the nature and extent of the Group's risk appetite and that there are no impediments to the Board's effective oversight of risk. - Build an effective and complementary Board, initiating change and regularly considering succession planning and Board composition, working with the Nominations Committee. - Foster relationships founded on mutual respect and open communication between Non-Executive Directors and management, both inside and outside the Boardroom. - Ensure Board Committees are clearly structured with appropriate Terms of Reference. - Ensure that there is sufficient time at Board meetings for discussion of all major issues considered by Board Committees.
+- Demonstrate ethical leadership and uphold the highest standards of integrity and probity, setting clear expectations concerning the Company's culture, values and behaviours. - Provide leadership of the Board and manage the business of the Board through setting its agenda and taking full account of the issues and the concerns of Board members. - Ensure that Board agendas are primarily focused on strategy, performance and key value creation issues. - Ensure that members of the Board receive accurate, timely and high-quality supporting information, in particular about the Company's performance, to enable the Board to take sound decisions, monitor effectively and provide advice to promote the success of the Company. - Ensure that Board decision-making processes are effective. - Manage Board process to ensure that sufficient time is allowed for discussion of complex or contentious issues, where appropriate arranging for informal meetings beforehand to enable thorough preparation for the Board's discussion. - Facilitate and encourage active engagement and appropriate challenge by members of the Board, particularly on matters of risk and strategy or other major proposals; by drawing on Directors' skill, diverse experience, knowledge and where appropriate, independence. - Ensure that there are no impediments to the Board's effective oversight of risk. - Build an effective and complementary Board, initiating change and regularly considering succession planning and Board composition, working with the Nominations Committee. - Foster relationships founded on mutual respect and open communication between Non-Executive Directors and management, both inside and outside the Boardroom. - Ensure Board Committees are clearly structured with appropriate Terms of Reference. - Ensure that there is sufficient time at Board meetings for discussion of all major issues considered by Board Committees.